CPD for Communication professionals

 Developed and presented by subject experts for communication professionals, these structured e-learning activities will develop your competence and performance whilst contributing towards your CPD portfolio.
 They offer specialist insight into working within these specific areas, and provide you with the opportunity to increase your skills.

 The following subject areas are now available.
-Each activity is priced at £99 + VAT and will contribute 1 point towards your CPD portfolio.
+Each activity is priced at £99 and will contribute 1 point towards your CPD portfolio.

 Mental Health Interpreting